cosmos/sdk-tutorials/starport-blog/tutorial/01-index.md

 Right now the store is empty.
 Let's figure out how to add posts.

 With the Cosmos SDK, users can interact with your app with either a CLI (`blogcli`) or by sending HTTP requests.
 Let's define the CLI command first.
-Users should be able to type `blogcli tx blog create-post "This is a post!" --from=user1` to add a post to your store.
+Users should be able to type `blogcli tx blog create-post 'This is a post!'
+'Welcome to my blog app.' --from=user1` to add a post to your store.
 The `create-post` subcommand hasn’t been defined yet--let’s do it now.

 ## x/blog/client/cli/tx.go